devSchacht/essential-image-optimization/app/partials/book.md

 </picture>
 </figure>

-It took multiple minutes (and high CPU usage) to encode 3 x 3MP images using Guetzli with varied savings.
+It took almost seven minutes (and high CPU usage) to encode 3 x 3MP images using Guetzli with varied savings.
 For archiving higher-resolution photos, I could see this offering some value.

 <figure>
 <picture>